Ut oculus sic animus se non videns alia cernit

 After the first three albums Nugae (2006), Hagakure (2008) and Shu (2010), in January 2012 he released his fourth work ‘Pouring Notes on Troubled Vibrations’, where some pieces were played with the flutist Veronica La Malfa.

 Leonardo performed in Italy and abroad, like in Berlin (at the international jazz club ‘A- Trane’), Darmstadt, London, Kiruna (Sweden), Zoetermeer (Netherlands, at the Boerderij Cultuurpodium), La Valletta (Malta, with the tenor Nico Darmanin, for Grand Commandery of the Castello of the Military and Hospitaller Order of St Lazarus) and Antalya (Turkey).

 He was also in the ‘Land in Eden’ team of the eclectic artist Anna Utopia Giordano.

 For 5 years he was involved in the experimental project ‘Pas de Deux dance&piano duo’ with Alessandra Odoardi, an internationally known dancer.
 The starting point of this project was the shooting of the video ‘selfPortrait’ at dawn during the summer solstice in Venice, where movements and notes got together as one.
 The duo shared the same stage with international artists like Jalisse and Andrea Bocelli and was interviewed by some Italian TV channels and radios.

-During 2016, Leonardo started a collaboration with the Oriental music pioneer guitarist Yossi Sassi and last summer 2017 his strings quartet "Blue Eon Antithesis" was selected for the Malta International Arts Festival and performed by the London Sinfonietta ensemble.
+During 2016, Leonardo started a collaboration with the Oriental music pioneer guitarist Yossi Sassi and in July 2017 his strings quartet "Blue Eon Antithesis" was selected for the Malta International Arts Festival and performed by the London Sinfonietta ensemble.
 In 2018 he was invited again at the festival as performer.

 Currently Leonardo is creating new music, where grandpiano, synth and Sea unite.